akester/custom-debian-iso/README.md

-# Storehouse Debian Image
+# Custom Debian Image

-This is a remastered Debian ISO image used to provide a default installation base for Storehouse services.
+This is an example of a custom, fully-automated Debian installation ISO.

 ## Building This ISO